top of page

 Bruce Davidson is a Trustee of the Hugh and Sandra Davidson Trust (HSDT).

-He has a degree in Transport Planning and Management from Loughborough University and a Masters with Distinction in Environmental Assessment and Management from from Oxford Brookes University.
+He has a degree in Transport Planning and Management from Loughborough University and a Masters with Distinction in Environmental Assessment and Management from Oxford Brookes University.

 Bruce is a Senior Partner at Environmental Resources Management (ERM) and has specialised in assessing and mitigating the environmental impact of major transformational infrastructure projects such as Crossrail and HS2.
 He's worked on a wide variety of rail, road, and airport projects in the UK and internationally, working with the world’s leading organizations on solutions to

-environmental challenges and climate change.
+environmental challenges and climate change for over 3 decades.

 He has been involved directly in a number of the projects advanced by the Trust and undertaken project evaluation field trips with the Trust to Odisha in India.